WilsonDsouzeS/Angular5/README.md

-# Angular5 and Bootstrap 4
+# SB Admin rewritten in Angular5 and Bootstrap 4

 Simple Dashboard Admin App built using Angular 5 and Bootstrap 4